Postdoctoral Physician Scientist Training

 Residents in the Department of Otolaryngology-Head and Neck Surgery are required to engage in mentored research training throughout the residency period.

-• To support this requirement, residents spend six months doing research during the PGY-4 year.
-One resident each year pursues an extended 18-month research rotation beginning during the PGY-3 year, through our NIH-supported Advanced Research Training in Otolaryngology Program.
+• To support this requirement, residents spend six months actively conducting research during the PGY-4 year.
+With support from our NIH-supported R25 Michigan Otolaryngology Research Education (MORE) program one resident each year pursues an extended 18-month research rotation that begins in PGY-3 year.

 • Our residents have been remarkably successful in competing for extramural grants, and research productivity has been impressive.

-• Recent accomplishments include a mean of 3 peer reviewed publications per annum per resident: and an 80% funding rate for residents’ extramural grant submissions.
+• Recent accomplishments include a mean of 3 peer reviewed publications per year per resident and an above-average funding rate for residents’ extramural grant submissions.

-The Research Committee continues the Department's long history of promoting research excellence among trainees.
+The Research Committee continues the Department's long history of residency research excellence.

-• Residents meet monthly to review progress, assist with grant-writing and manuscript preparation, review research methodology and liaise with departmental faculty.
+• Residents meet monthly to review progress, obtain assistance with grant-writing and manuscript preparation, learn research methodology and interact with faculty mentors.

 • The committee also provides financial support for trainee research projects through the Otolaryngology Resident Research Committee Research Grant.
-This grant, which awards $10,000 total annually, aims to supplement extramural funding mechanisms in order to foster meaningful and substantive clinical and/or basic science research.
-Results are presented during the annual Charles J. Krause Lectureship.
+This grant, which awards $10,000 total annually, aims to supplement extramural funding to execute impactful clinical and basic science research.
+Results are presented during the annual Charles J. Krause Lectureship and at national meetings.

 Leadership: